What Is the Difference Between a College and a University?

 We often use the words “college” and “university” interchangeably.

-We say, “Yes, I’m going to college,” when we mean that we’re planning to attend the local state university.
+We say, “Yes, I’m going to college,” when we mean that we plan to attend a state university.
 However, there is an actual difference between a college and a university.

-This distinction can be important when it comes to understanding the level of education your student will get at each one.
+This distinction can be important when understanding the level of education your student will get at each one.

 • Amherst College